modelon-community/impact-client-python/docs/source/install.rst

 Install Modelon Impact Client
 =============================

 You can install Modelon Impact Client with ``pip``, or by installing from source.
+To locate a Python client version that works with your version of Modelon Impact, refer to the :ref:`compatibility <Modelon Impact Vs Python client version compatibility map>` mapping.

 Pip
 ---